alban-read/M1-MICRO-FORTH/dumbint.md

 ### goals

-- Create an interactive environment open to introspection and exploration.
+- Create an interactive environment open to introspection, inspection and exploration.

 - Do not use 64 bit values all over the place just because it is a 64bit processor